tinacms/tinacms/docs/gatsby/custom-field-plugins.md

-# Custom Field Plugins
+# Custom Field Plugins in Gatsby

-This doc explains describes how to add fields plugins to a Gatsby site.
+This doc explains how to add custom field plugins to a Gatsby site.

 ## Example: An Email Field

-This example will contain a simple email field.
-Besides the required `name`, the email field definitions will also accept a `label` and a `description`.
+In this example we'll create a simple email field for our Gatsby site.
+Besides the required `name`, we also want the email field definition to accept a `label` and a `description`.

+First create the React component that accepts three props:

+- `input`: The data and callbacks necessary to make an input.
+- `meta`: Metadata about the field in the form. (e.g. `dirty`, `valid`)
+- `field`: The [field definition](../concepts/forms.md#field-definitions) for the current field.

 **src/components/EmailField.js**